AIoTwin/fl-orchestrator/tutorial/README.md

 ```

 In the screen mode, you can create new screens with `Ctrl+a c`, move between screens with `Ctrl+a N` (replace N with screen number), and detach from the screen with `Ctrl+x d`.
 To scroll within the screen mode, press `Ctrl+a Esc` and then move up and down with `Page Up` and `Page Down` keys.
+We recommend to open at least three screens for this hands on session.

 Each group will have their own orchestrator running on top of a K3s cluster, with 7 nodes assigned to their group for running the FL pipeline.
 Position your terminal to the root directory of the orchestrator given to your group (replace X with your group number):